-Some 200 guests attended a glittering awards ceremony, held at the Wherry Hotel, Oulton Broad, on Friday night, 6 October.
+Some 200 guests attended a glittering awards ceremony, held at the Wherry Hotel, Oulton Broad, on 5 October.

-This year saw a record 460 nominations from both patients and staff for the awards, way above the number submitted last year.
+This year saw more than 300 nominations from both patients and staff for the awards.

 The winners in each category were as follows: